Susquehanna’s in-person Merit Badge College is returning in 2023!

 Tentative Schedule of Events

 All participants (Scouts and adults) must comply with all health and safety guidelines in effect at Penn College during the MBC.
-At present, Penn College’s mask guidelines are: Masks are required to be worn in on-campus buildings, regardless of vaccination status.
-No bandanas or homemade/loose fitting masks are permitted.
+At present, Penn College has no mask guidelines in effect.

 Prerequisites and Be Prepared requirements: